With Nothing Left To Sell, RadioShack Is Selling Itself To People

 Even Fry's is a shell of its former self.
 I'll go there tonight for a very cheap Chromebook and a fairly cheap desktop, but all the little odds and ends I couldn't help but throw in the cart years ago are gone now.

-Radio Shack failed because they didn't adapt (Score:4, Insightful)
+Radio Shack failed because they didn't adapt (Score:5, Insightful)

 That's what happened pure and simple.
 Someone pointed out about how they moved away from being a hobbyist shop to an overpriced electronics shop and never moved back into the hobbyist market when the hobbyist market picked back up.
 They should be the place where you can buy Drones, 3D Printers, and Raspberry Pis and.. have classes where they can bring in outsiders to experiment with the products or troubleshoot what they need to do.